kam1986/Public/ParLex/README.md

 # Documentation
 This is the documentation of the Library part of the Lexer and Parser genereator.

+> OBS!
+This library has no dependencies other than .net Core 6.0.

 ## Lexing
 ### Regular Expressions
 A regular expression, is a pattern a sequence of symbols in a language of that symbol can take.